ubermanu/i3-prefers-color-scheme/README.md

 # i3-prefers-color-scheme

-This is a script to change the `prefers-color-scheme` in supported applications.
+This is a script to change the `color-scheme` preference in supported applications.

+- GTK3 apps
+- Firefox
+- Chromium
+- Google Chrome

 ## Install

     bpkg install -g ubermanu/i3-prefers-color-scheme

+> To install `bpkg` see [their repository](https://github.com/bpkg/bpkg).

 ## Usage